seven-valley/formation-sql-les-fondamentaux-version-2/01 Modules/05 La contrainte de clef etrangère.md

 **Many to One** et **One To many**

 Un fruit à une seule couleur : <code>Many to One</code>
-Une couleur est posséder par plusieurs fruis <code>One to   Many</code>
+Une couleur est posséder par plusieurs fruits <code>One to Many</code>

 ## Une clef étrangère ?